besnik/tutorials/linux-setup/readme.md

 - Volume Group (VG): `vgdisplay --verbose` (displays info about volume group, which physical volumes (hdds and partitions) are used to create VG)
 - Logical Volumes (LV): `lvdisplay --verbose` (displays info about logical volumes and to which VG they belong)

+### How to enlarge / resize Physical Volume (Partition) and Logical Volume (LVM)

+In general you need to follow these steps:

+* Resize existing `physical volume (partition)` or add new physical volume
+* Rezising existing PV should automatically create new free space in `Volume Group (VG)`.
+If addional physical volume (partition) was created, then it needs to be added to Volume Group (VG)
+* Now that VG contains increased capacity you need to extend size of `Logical Partition (LV)`
+* Last step is to resize `file system (FS)` on logical partition (LV) so you can use additional storage space

+The below describes details on each step:

+1. First take snapshot / backup image of your system in case something goes wrong!

+In case of VMware client or VirtualBox take snapshot.

+2. Resize existing `Physical Volume (PV)` or create new Physical Volume.

+If you allow downtime of your server, easiest way would be to use `gparted` live image.
+Download live image `gparted` that allows you to modify partitions (PV) as you like.
+Stop the server, boot from live iso image and resize existing partition or create new one.
+For this tutorial we will resize existing partition.

+Typically physical partition setup might look like this:
+HDD /dev/sda
+Partitions:
+- /dev/sda1
+- /dev/sda2 (Extended)
+- /dev/sda5 (Linux LVM)

+Look after partition you want to extend (in your case sda5) and its container (sda2 - extended partition)

+Before resizing: Devices must NOT be busy (mounted or locked).
+You have to unmount sda5 before operation (right click in gparted on partition and click Disconnect)

+You need to first extend /dev/sda2 partition (that is container for sda5) and then extend /dev/sda5.
+Write changes.
+After operation gparted should automatically mount and lock sda2 and sda5

+So now we have resized `Physical Volume (PV)`.

+Unmount live cd and reboot.

+3. Check `Volume Group (VG)` size

+Type `vgdisplay`

+This should show you `Alloc PC` and `Free PE` using `Cur PV` (current physical volumes)

+In Free PE you should see extra storage space you added to your physical volume (partition).

+4. Resize `Logical Volume (LV)

+Now we have new free storage space in Volume Group (VG).
+Lets increase storage in existing Logical Volume (LV).

+Type `lvdisplay` to list existing logical volumes.
+Pick up one you want to extend and look after its `LV Path`

+To resize the logical partition type (replace path template with value in `LV Path` for your logical partition):

+`lvextend -l +100%FREE /dev/volume-group-name/logical-volume-name`

+5. Resize `File System (FS)`

+To make use of additional storage on logical volume we need to let file system know it can consume more space:

+Type following to resize file system (if you don't specify size it automatically allocates all free space)

+`resize2fs /dev/volume-group-name/logical-volume-name`

+6. Done

+Enjoy.
+After testing you could remove backup snapshot to save some storage space.

+## Logs

+- `cat /var/log/syslog | less` - displays Linux syslog
+- `grep sshd.\*Failed /var/log/auth.log | less` - displays failed SSH login attempts
+- `grep sshd.*Did /var/log/auth.log | less` - displays failed connections